-- The data was reviewed to assure that the posted data matched the data utilized in the calculations. - The area of influence assigned to the data was reviewed and confirmed, specifically; - Rib and face samples were projected 10 feet into the rib face or through the pillar if other sides of the pillar were accessible and the projection was justified by the data. - Long-hole samples were projected 10 feet on each side of the long-hole fans. - Density was reviewed.
+- The data was reviewed to assure that the posted data matched the data utilized in the calculations. - The area of influence assigned to the data was reviewed and confirmed, specifically; - Rib and face samples were projected 10 feet into the rib face or through the pillar if other sides of the pillar were accessible and the projection was justified by the data. - o Long-hole samples were projected 10 feet on each side of the long-hole fans. - Density was reviewed.
 A density of 13 cubic feet per ton was used as compared to the 14.5 cubic feet per ton recommended in this report.
 This would have the effect of overstating the tonnage by 10% if the 14.5 cubic feet per ton were correct.
-However, the

-GT cutoff employed in the estimate was 0.6 as compared to the 0.5 to 0.25 range recommended in this report, which would offset this difference.
+However, the GT cutoff employed in the estimate was 0.6 as compared to the 0.5 to 0.25 range recommended in this report, which would offset this difference. - Average thickness and grade were compared to all other sources of data including surface drill data.